Bob @ Stepno.com

 Journalism at the Movies

-Meanwhile, you can do more than read about films online: Archive.org has started allowing other Web publishers to "embed" video players in our pages, so here's "His Girl Friday."
-Grab some popcorn and click on the dark screen to start the Hollywood-plus-Web magic.
+Archive.org has started allowing other Web publishers to "embed" video players in our pages, so here's "His Girl Friday."
+Grab some popcorn and click on the play button to start the Hollywood-plus-Web magic... or just go to http://www.archive.org/details/his_girl_friday_ipod and download a copy.

 Finally, evidence that the habit of newspaper reading (and listening to the radio at the same time) sticks when started early...